AngheloAlf/APL/docs/008 - Classes.md

 Looking at this from a C point of view, objects are instances of `struct`s which contains the class attributes.
 Methods are just functions with an extra parameter.

+Continuing the C point of view, objects can also be seen as a pointer to a `struct`.
+This way, the pass by reference is trivial.

 ## When the destructor is called

 The destructor is called after the function's return.